corda/samples-kotlin/Advanced/syndicated-lending/README.md

 ## Interacting with the CorDapp

-PartyA (as a borrower) starts the `SubmitProjectProposalFlow` in order to submit the project details to a group of lenders and request for funds.
+The borrower (PeterCo) starts the `SubmitProjectProposalFlow` in order to submit the project details to a group of lenders (BankOfAshu, BankOfSneha) and request for funds.

-Go to PartyA's terminal and run the below command
+Go to PeterCo's terminal and run the below command

 ```
 start SubmitProjectProposal lenders: [BankOfAshu, BankOfSneha], projectDescription: "Overseas Expansion", projectCost: 10000000, loanAmount: 8000000
 ```

-Validate the project details are created and shared with the lenders successfully by running the vaultQuery command in each lender's terminal and borrower's terminal.
+To validate that the project details have been created and shared with the lenders successfully by running the vaultQuery command in each lenders' terminal (BankofAshu, BankOfSneha) and borrower's terminal (PeterCo).

 ```
 run vaultQuery contractStateType: net.corda.samples.lending.states.ProjectState
 ```

-Once the lenders have verified the project details and done their due deligence, they could submit bids for loan.
+Once the lenders (BankofAshu, BankOfSneha) have verified the project details and done their due diligence, they can submit bids for loan.

-Goto PartyB's terminal and run the below command.
+Go to BankofAshu's terminal and run the below command.
 The project-id can be found using the vaultQuery command shown earlier.

 ```
 start SubmitLoanBid borrower: PeterCo, loanAmount: 8000000, tenure: 5, ratioOfInterest: 4.0, transactionFee: 20000, projectIdentifier: <project_id>